NexPlayer/Android-SDK/advanced.md

 - `void onTime (NexPlayer mp, int currTime)`

-### PiffPlayReadyDRMManager Class Reference

-This class allows NexPlayer™ to support and handle PIFF PlayReady encrypted content.

-NexPlayer™ implements this when it receives any PIFF PlayReady content so that it may be decrypted if required.

-> **Deprecated** For internal use only.
-Please do not use.

 #### static native int initDRMManager ( String strEngineLibName) [static]

 Initializes and registers the PiffPlayReadyDRMManager.